ShemmyYo/AdoBoutigue/README.md

 This included a series of the following keyword types

 - Short-tail (head terms) keywords
 These short-tail keywords can serve as the foundation for your SEO strategy.
-However, keep in mind that competition for these keywords can be high, so it's also essential to consider long-tail keywords and specific game titles to reach a more targeted audience.
-Additionally, regularly updating your website with fresh and relevant content, optimizing your site's structure, and acquiring backlinks from reputable sources can help improve your search engine rankings.
+However, keeping in mind that competition for these keywords can be high, it's also essential to consider long-tail keywords and specific game titles to reach a more targeted audience.
+Additionally, regularly updating your website with fresh and relevant content, optimizing your site's structure, and acquiring backlinks from reputable sources can help improve search engine rankings.

 | Long-tail keywords |    |              |